tldr-pages/tldr/pages/common/r2e.md

 `r2e list`

-- Delete a feed at index:
+- Delete a feed at a specified index:

 `r2e delete {{index}}`